-The comparability of our condensed consolidated financial statements is affected by our purchase of 50% of CCEH in November 2006 and Titan in June 2006.
+The comparability of our condensed consolidated financial statements is affected by the Parent Company's purchase of Common Units and Class F Units (subsequently converted to Common Units) of ETP in February 2006, the Parent Company's purchase of Class G Units of ETP in November 2006, and the purchase of 50% of CCEH in November 2006 and Titan in June 2006.
 See Note 3 to our condensed consolidated financial statements for a detailed discussion of our significant acquisitions during the three months ended November 30, 2006.
 The comparability is also affected by natural gas prices, mainly in our producer services' revenues and natural gas sales on our HPL system.
 Excluding the impact from volumetric changes, our revenues in these areas are affected by changes in natural gas prices.
 Since we buy and sell natural gas primarily based on either first of month index prices, gas daily average prices or a combination of both, our revenues tend to be higher when natural gas prices are high and our revenues tend to be lower when natural gas prices are lower.
 However, a change in natural gas prices is only one of several elements that impact our overall margin.
 Other factors include, but are not limited to, volumetric changes, our hedging strategies and the use of financial instruments, fee-based revenues, and basis differences between market hubs.